zillerium/blockget/papers/ref.md

 5. https://gateway.btfs.trongrid.io/btfs/QmWnGhWCDPJmrLqkv5YdyF2WwZ2F3XMBwiSFCVbMKsvVJi
-"Efficient Dispersal of Information for Security, Load Balancing, and Fault Tolerance" This paper talks about how to efficiently split up a file using IDA (information disposal algorithm).
+"Efficient Dispersal of Information for Security, Load Balancing, and Fault Tolerance" Rabin, Michael O. "Efficient dispersal of information for security, load balancing, and fault tolerance."
+Journal of the ACM (JACM) 36.2 (1989): 335-348.

+This paper talks about how to efficiently split up a file using IDA (information disposal algorithm).